PSPDFKit/pspdfkit-web-signing-service-example/README.md

 Are you [evaluating our SDK](https://pspdfkit.com/try/)?
 That's great, we're happy to help out!
 To make sure this is fast, please use a work email and have someone from your company fill out our sales form: https://pspdfkit.com/sales/

+# Setting up Certification Authority and signing certificate for testing purposes

+Please refer to the [dedicated document](certs/README.md).

 # Setup

 ## With Docker